Rothwell railway station

-Rothwell railway station is located on the Redcliffe Peninsula railway line serving the suburb of Rothwell in Moreton Bay Region, Queensland, Australia.
+Rothwell railway station is located on the Redcliffe Peninsula railway line serving the suburb of Rothwell in City of Moreton Bay, Queensland, Australia.
 It opened on 4 October 2016.

 Services

 Rothwell is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.

 Services by platform

 Transport links

-Hornibrook Bus Lines operates one route to and from Rothwell station:
+Hornibrook Bus Lines operates one bus route to and from Rothwell station: